GlowingHorse/BasketballHoop/README.md

 # Basketball Backboard
 Create a basketball backboard that can make your shot always in

-Youtube and Weibo have a very hot video.
+Youtube and Weibo have a very popular video.
 In simple terms, it is how to design a backboard that can make your shot always ing.
 I used Python to implement the code according to the author's ideas.
 Judging from the simulation results, this backboard can achieve a perfect shot when shooting from most positions on the court.